Find a Position Abroad

 There are several types of experiences available abroad, including full-time, volunteer, research, fellowship, internship, and teaching opportunities.
 It is extremely helpful to be open-minded to the types of opportunities available as well as the various aspects of the experience including location, duration and cost.
 See below for recommendations on how to locate an international position.

-- Columbia Resources - We strongly encourage you to review and visit any international offices, centers, institutes or departments at Columbia University which may provide various internship, research, fellowships and volunteer opportunities abroad.
+We strongly encourage you to review and visit any international offices, centers, institutes or departments at Columbia University which may provide various internship, research, fellowships and volunteer opportunities abroad.
 An example program which is offered through the Center for Career Education is the CEO Program, which provides international internship opportunities in various cities around the world.
 For a listing of additional international offices on campus, please click here.
-To meet with several of the representatives of these offices on campus, please attend the Columbia International Expo.

-- Student Orgs. - Join a Columbia University student organization on campus which has an international focus, such as Columbia Students for International Service, Amnesty International or Engineers Without Borders to expand your global network and to see if there are international opportunities available through the student organization.
+Join a Columbia University student organization on campus which has an international focus, such as Columbia Students for International Service, Amnesty International or Engineers Without Borders to expand your global network and to see if there are international opportunities available through the student organization

-- Search! - It never hurts to use a search engine (Google, yahoo! etc.) with an employer or organization name and “internship” or “full-time” should also be considered, as positions may be marketed in various ways on the internet.
+It never hurts to use a search engine (Google, Yahoo!, etc.) with an employer or organization name and "internship" or "full-time" should also be considered, as positions may be marketed in various ways on the internet.

 Comments or Questions?